2024 Schedule F Form and Instructions

 What Is Form 1040 Schedule F?

-Page one of IRS Form 1040 and Form 1040NR requires that you attach Schedule F to report a farm income or loss.
-You can not file Schedule F with one of the shorter IRS forms such as Form 1040A or Form 1040EZ.
-Schedule F is a two page tax form which lists the major sources of farm income and farm expense.
-The end result is the net farm profit or loss amount transferred to Form 1040.
+Schedule 1 of IRS Form 1040 requires that you attach Schedule F to report a farm income or loss.
+Schedule F is a two page tax form which lists the major sources of farm income and farming related expense.
+The end result is the net farm profit or loss amount which you will transfer to Schedule 1.

 Who Must File Form 1040 Schedule F?